Commercial kitchen equipment that does not require a hood

 Ventilation systems (also known as hoods) are required in a commercial kitchen setting.
 They provide fire protection for the kitchen and create a comfortable working atmosphere for your staff and a pleasant experience for your residents by removing odors, heat, steam, grease and smoke.
-Know the difference between hood types so you can identify and select the right products to go under them as well as innovative solutions that can stand alone.
+Know the difference between hood types so you can identify and select the right products to go under them as well as commercial kitchen equipment that does not require a hood.

-A hood in a commercial kitchen is high-end real estate that can cost anywhere from $900 to $1,700 per linear foot, depending on what state you live in.
+A hood in a commercial kitchen is high-end real estate.
+Currently, we are seeing prices at around $16,000 for 2 – 10′ type 1 hoods.
+Meaning, it can cost anywhere from $900 to $1,700 per linear foot, depending on what state you live in.
 Because of the high cost, it’s important to use that space as efficiently as possible.

 Not all electrical equipment needs to be under a hood

 In the past, the general rule for commercial kitchens was that if a product created heat or steam, it needed to go under a hood.
 While that still holds true for all gas equipment, there are a few exceptions for electrical equipment.
 Some examples of electric equipment and commercial ovens that may not need to go under a hood include: